Knirag/CI-CD-Summative/README.md

     ```bash
     npm run dev
     ```
-   The server will be running at `http://localhost:3000` (or whatever port you have configured).
+   The server will be running at `http://localhost:4000`.

 ## Docker Configuration